Socrates Jones: Pro Philosopher

-Socrates Jones: Pro Philosopher is an educational point-and-click browser game and visual novel that was developed by a group of students and faculty at Carnegie Mellon University and released on Kongregate, with a Steam release upcoming.
+Socrates Jones: Pro Philosopher is an educational point-and-click visual novel that was developed by a group of students and faculty at Carnegie Mellon University and released on Kongregate, with a later rerelease on Steam.
 The eponymous player character Socrates Jones debates historical philosophers to unravel the nature of morality.
 The game was inspired by Ace Attorney, from which it borrows a number of core mechanics.